daseincompiler/ExtractBBRWeaponStats/README.md

 # ExtractBBRWeaponStats
-An extraction workflow of Battlebit Remastered weapon's stats from Unity Assets.
+An extraction workflow of Battlebit Remastered weapon's stats from Unity assets.
+WIP tutorial